The Stage AE | Pittsburgh, Pennsylvania

-Eclectic electric eccentric artist Girl Talk is bringing his 10th Anniversary Tour to Stage AE on Friday 1st May 2020 for a very special hometown show!
+Eclectic electric eccentric artist Girl Talk is bringing his 10th Anniversary Tour to Stage AE on Saturday 30th April 2022 (Rescheduled from Saturday 1st May 2021) for a very special hometown show!
 The Pittsburgh native is a local legend and was the first act to ever play at Stage AE, so when he returns to the place where it all kicked off to celebrate a decade of mash-ups and glitchy, experimental, dancefloor-filling hip hop, you know he's gonna bring one hell of a party!
 Expect the unexpected from this laptop wizard, who always brings a dose of humor when he drops that bass!

 Girl Talk (aka Gregg Gillis) is an experimental glitch and mash-up DJ who began recording and performing in 2001.
 An independent artist who lives to challenge the status quo, Gillis has made his career from his chaotic, hip-hop influenced remixes of songs that often use dozens of unauthorized samples in quick succession, creating something entirely new.
 This approach has often courted controversy; something the DJ has embraced, calling his website Illegal Art.
 Even Gillis' stage name was chosen to upend convention: